 Above $M$ is the number of free parameters in the model and $N$ is the number of data points.
-Therefore in this criterion, we reduce the practical influence of $M$ in $\chi^2_{\rm min}$ in favor of a model with a lower free parameter.
-Since $N\geq M$ then we neglect the third term in Equation~\ref{aic}.
-We report the result of MCMC analysis for the best-fit $\chi^2$ per observational data set and compare the viscous DM models to the reference CDM model in Table~\ref{tab:aic}.
+Therefore, in this criterion, we reduce the practical influence of $M$ in $\chi^2_{\rm min}$ in favor of a model with a lower free parameter.
+Since $N\geq M$ we neglect the third term in the Equation~\ref{aic}.
+We report the result of MCMC analysis for the best-fit $\chi^2$ for observational Planck and total data sets and compare the viscous DM models to the reference CDM model in Table~\ref{tab:comp}.
 The results of this analysis can be interpreted with the Jeffreys' scale as follows: adding time-dependence to the bulk viscosity of dark matter, one can improve the statistics.
 In particular, adding one, two, and three new parameters to the fit in the viscous dark matter scenarios, the $AIC$ for them is much smaller than the CDM model.
 It shows an improvement of about 11.25, 9.67, 9.42 and 5.518 units of AIC relative to the CDM model for M4, M3, M2 and M1 scenarios, respectively.\\